 You will select the Proposal Pack templates to use in creating your proposal response as follows:

 1. First, familiarize yourself with the contents of the Proposal Pack.
-There are hundreds of templates available.
+There are thousands of templates available.
 Open the desktop organizer for your installed Proposal Pack and read the descriptions of all the available templates.

 2. Read the government grant application instructions.
 The instructions are typically provided by the agency and are usually downloaded from an agency web site such as http://www.grants.gov.

 3. Read the example mappings of Proposal Pack templates to other government grants provided in the next section of this manual.
 You will learn how to match them based on similar descriptions.

 4. Create a Table of Contents based on the government grant application guide you were given.

 5. Select an appropriate collection of Proposal Pack templates to match your Table of Contents.
 Which templates you select will depend on a number of factors, such as which federal forms are required, what information the RFP is requesting or requiring you to include, how large the project is, if it is a multi-year project, if you are writing the proposal as a partnership, how many certifications are required, etc. The more complex and costly the grant, the longer the proposal will generally be and the more templates will be required.